alinnman/celestial-navigation/maths/star_trails_impossibility_proof.md

 ## Initial remark

-This proof is still a sketch and work in in progress.
+This proof is still a sketch and work is in progress.

 ## Abstract